 Priorities and New Starts.
 To address the budget backlog, the Administration's request limited the number of new activities started to only one construction project and three planning activities.
 The President's request would fund construction projects that could be completed in FY2006 and projects considered by the Administration to be priorities, similar to the President's FY2005 request.
 The nine national priority projects for FY2006 included the New York and New Jersey Harbor Deepening project, restoration projects in the Florida Everglades and the Upper Mississippi River system, and projects to meet environmental requirements in the Columbia River Basin and the Missouri River basin.
 H.Rept.
 109-86 for the most part adopts the "no new starts" of the President's request; however, not all of the President's priority projects receive the full amount requested and some appropriations were added to some ongoing construction projects.
 S.Rept.

 109-84 rejected the "decimated" planning program, commented on the importance of planning for the agency, and would fund a much larger set of projects than the Administration's request and the House-passed bill.
-The Senate report did not comment on new construction starts.
+The Senate and conference reports did not comment on new construction starts.

 Project Suspensions.
 Using the performance-based budgeting criteria, the Administration identified 35 active construction projects to be studied for possible suspension (i.e., to buy out current construction contracts, rather than to complete them).
 The FY2006 request would provide an \$80 million fund with which to cancel contacts for these projects.
 Most of the projects proposed for suspension were included in the FY2005 request and have local project sponsors that have made investments and raised funds for their share of construction costs.
-The House chose not to restore funding for about half of the projects on the suspension list; rather than funding a suspension account, the Committee is requesting more information on the cost of suspending these projects.
-The Senate bill would restore funding for more than two-thirds of the projects proposed for suspension.
+The House chose not to restore funding for about half of the projects on the suspension list; rather than funding a suspension account, the committee requested more information on the cost of suspending these projects.
+The Senate and conference bills restored funding for more than two-thirds of the projects proposed for suspension.

 Ecosystem Restoration.
 A significant addition to the Corps' mission in recent years is a role in large environmental restoration programs, raising concerns that funding for these programs could displace funding for other traditional water resources activities.
 Many large-scale ecosystem restorations are in the planning phases or are awaiting congressional authorization; these will require additional funds as they move into the more cost-intensive construction and implementation phases.
 Other restoration activities are taking place in the context of addressing the environmental and species impacts of previously constructed projects.
 The FY2006 request would provide \$510 million for aquatic ecosystem restoration.
-(See CRS Issue Brief IB10120, Army Corps of Engineers Civil Works Program: Issues for the 109th Congress, by Nicole T. Carter and Pervaze A. Sheikh, for more information on the growing role of the Corps in ecosystem restoration.)